mikfreedman/slacker-git/README.md

 # SlackerGit

-A command for [slacker](https://github.com/mikfreedman/slacker) that will return the value of the system environment variable `$GIT_ENV`
+A command for [slacker](https://github.com/mikfreedman/slacker) that will return the value of the system configuration key `git_ref`

 ## Installation